cagov/design-system/components/feature-card/readme.md

 ### Component-specific accessibility review

 - Make sure that feature card image has `alt` attribute with text describing the image.
-- Make sure that feature card CTA link button has solid, 2px outline that is using `--highlight-color` variable on focused state.
+- Make sure that feature card CTA link button has solid, 2px outline that uses `--highlight-color` variable on focused state.

 ### Standard accessibility review